 Start at Home

-During the recruitment and admissions process, colleges and universities should assist parents in addressing potential mental health issues and help their kids develop healthy habits before they leave the nest.
+During the admissions process, colleges and universities should assist parents in addressing potential mental health issues and help their kids develop healthy habits before they leave the nest.
 Parents should be encouraged to:

 - Reduce stigma about mental health issues: make sure students know it’s okay (and important) to ask for help

 - Explore mental health resources on college campuses: ensure that students know about the preventive and remedial resources that are available for addressing mental health issues they may face while on campus